alialib/alia/docs/the-basics/motivation.rst

 ``do_map`` uniquely specify the set of POIs that are present in the map.
 *do_map is reactive in the same way that draw_map was!*

-So, alia is an attempt to recapture this function-oriented, reactive-style of application development in C++, even when your application requires the power of objects, and even when you want to utilize one or more libraries with an object-oriented interface.
+So, alia's goal is to allow you to write C++ application code reactively, even when your application’s functionality requires the power of objects, and even when you want to utilize one or more libraries with an object-oriented interface.
 The core of alia supplies the mechanics to make the above style of programming possible, and it's intended to make the development of bindings to other libraries fairly straightforward.